 Michigan’s Eastern Upper Peninsula (EUP) is a great place to witness the relationship between hawks (the hunters) and their prey (the hunted).
 Here migrant hawks and smaller birds they prey upon are abundant in spring and fall.
 And the abundant national and state forest land provides plenty of pristine habitat for a variety of breeding hawks and a greater variety of songbirds.

-Whitefish Point, located on the southern shore of Lake Superior in the EUP, is a tremendous hawk migration spot in early spring, especially good when south winds drive the hawks.
-The northern shoreline of Lake Huron is also a lesser know southbound hawk migration corridor in September and October, especially good with north winds.
-At both locations, hawks fly along shorelines (or just inland from them) because they are reluctant to cross a large body of water.
+Whitefish Point, located on the southern shore of Lake Superior in the EUP, is a tremendous hawk migration spot in early spring, especially good when warm south winds drive the hawks.
+The Mackinac Straits area is another tremendous location in the spring and fall.
+The northern shoreline of Lake Huron (to the east of the Mackinac Straits) is also a lesser know southbound hawk migration corridor in September and October, especially good with cold north winds.
+At all of these locations, hawks fly along shorelines (or just inland from them) because they are reluctant to cross a large body of water.
 Some hawks stop to hunt small birds that are migrating at the same time.